jecluis/longhorn/enhancements/20230423-s3gw-longhorn-integration.md

 ### User Experience In Detail

+* A new "Create Object Endpoint" button exists in the Volumes page;
-* Using the Longhorn UI, user clicks on "Create Volume";
+* The user clicks on "Create Object Endpoint";
+* A modal dialog is shown, with the various Object Endpoint/s3gw related fields;
-* User fills the various fields according to their desire;
+* User specifies the endpoint name;
-* User selects S3 as the Frontend;
+* User specifies their username and password combination for the administrator user;
-    * Access Mode becomes fixed at "Read-Write Once";
+    * This can, potentially, be randomly generated as well.
+* For publicly accessible endpoints, the user must specify a domain name to be used;
+* The user must provide SSL certificates to be used by the endpoint.
-* User clicks "Ok".
+* Then the user clicks "Ok".

 ### API changes

-The API will need to understand a new `s3` parameter for the `Frontend` field during volume creation.
+The API will need a new endpoint to create an object endpoint, as well as listing, updating, and deleting them.
+We believe it's not reasonable to reuse the existing `/v1/volumes` API endpoints, given they are semantically distinct from what we are trying to achieve.

+We thus propose the creation of a `/v1/endpoint/object` API endpoint.
+This route could also be `/v1/object-endpoint`, but we believe that by having a `/v1/endpoint/...` route we can potentially future proof the API in case other endpoint types (not just object) are eventually added.

 ## Design

 ### Implementation Overview

-We believe changes to be required in various ways:

-* Creating a new `S3Endpoint` Custom Resource Definition;
-* Enabling `s3` as a new Frontend for volume creation;
-* Creating a new `S3Endpoint` resource (via `client-go` API) with the new s3 endpoint associated with the newly created volume;
-* Creating a `controller/s3endpoint_controller.go`, defining a new `S3EndpointController`;
-* Listening for new `S3Endpoint` resources in `S3EndpointController`, creating a new `Service` and a new `Pod`.
+Integrating Longhorn with `s3gw` will require the creation of mechanisms that allow us to 1) describe an object endpoint; 2) create a volume to be used for storage; 3) deploy an `s3gw` pod consuming the created volume; and 4) deploy an `s3gw-ui` pod for management and administration.

+We believe we will need a new Custom Resource Definition, `ObjectEndpoint`, representing an Object Endpoint deployment, containing information that will be required to deploy an `s3gw` endpoint, as well as the `s3gw-ui` administration interface.

+Given we require a volume to be created before deploying an `s3gw` instance, we will need to first trigger volume creation ourselves, meaning creating a new `longhorn.VolumeSpec` using the parameters we believe to be necessary for proper `s3gw` execution, and calling on `VolumeManager.Create()` for volume creation.

+Having a volume, we can create a new `ObjectEndpoint`, including the volume to be used.
+The `ObjectEndpointSpec` will thus include the volume to be claimed, credentials to be used for the administration interface, SSL certificates, amongst other things we may need to define at a later stage.

+An `ObjectEndpointController` will also be necessary, responsible for creating and managing `s3gw` pods, both the `s3gw` endpoint and the `s3gw-ui`.
+This controller will be listening for new resources of type `objectendpoint`, and will create the necessary bits for proper deployment, including services and pods.

 #### Custom Resource Definition